In every sales role I’ve had, from individual contributor to head of the department, sales projections have played a key role.

 This tool is highly visual and customizable by design, which enables salespeople to see their entire sales process at a glance and customize it to match their sales cycle.
 Sales managers can use the data Pipedrive collects from their pipeline to project sales volume and revenue.

-What we like: Most CRMs cater to different business departments, including marketing, sales, and customer service.
+What I like: Most CRMs cater to different business departments, including marketing, sales, and customer service.
 Pipedrive prioritizes the sales department and has features that specifically help salespeople meet (and exceed) their quotas.

-- Pipedrive automates processes like lead scoring and lead engagement, which frees up time for salespeople to work on tasks that matter.
+- Pipedrive automates processes like lead scoring and lead engagement, which frees up time for salespeople to work on tasks that require human insight.

 - This tool has deal management features like a custom chatbot, web forms, and real-time pipeline updates that help sales teams generate more leads.